Using FormIt to get SketchUp data into Revit

 by FormIt team 3 years ago

-FormIt's SketchUp importer supports the latest SKP file format including layers, groups/components and materials.
-Because of this, FormIt can be used as a "pre-flight" tool for preparing SketchUp data to become something more BIM-like in Revit.
+FormIt for Windows allows you to open and import SketchUp files as if they were native FormIt files, including Layers, Groups/Components, Scenes, and Materials.
+Thanks to this, FormIt can be used as a "pre-flight" tool for preparing SketchUp data to become something more BIM-like in Revit.
 Be warned, as the old adage goes: "Garbage in, garbage out."
 SketchUp models need a certain level of fidelity and cleanliness to successfully get the geometry into Revit.

 Here are a few rules to remember when working with SketchUp data:

 Beware of Huge Files

 Rule of thumb: Anything larger than 100 MB, you should consider breaking up into mulitple models BEFORE importing into FormIt.
 In some cases, even files of smaller size are more complex and may need to be split into smaller pieces.